reset/reset.github.com/guide-authoring-cookbooks.md

     [Mon, 23 Jul 2012 23:37:07 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
     [Mon, 23 Jul 2012 23:37:07 +0000] FATAL: NoMethodError: undefined method `[]' for nil:NilClass

 Well, yes and no. This cryptic error message is a very common and people new to Ruby are often confused by it at first so let's break it down.
 Everything in Ruby is an object - even Nil.
 Ruby also allows the characters `[` and `]` in function definitions.
-When we break it down we're attempting to call the function `[]` on an instance of nil.
-This happens when we have a nested attribute like `node[:myface][:user]`.
-Because we never initialized the `node[:myface]` attribute it will evaluate to nil by default.
+We're attempting to send the message `[]` to an instance of nil because we are accessing the nested attribute `node[:myface][:user]` but we haven't set set a value for the attribute `node[:myface]` it by default evaluates to nil.
 Asking for the attribute `:user` from `nil` results in the no method error that we see above.
-We can easily remedy this by initializing our attributes.
-You should __always initialize your attributes before using them__.
+We can easily remedy this by initializing attributes before we attempt to access them.
+You should __always initialize attributes before using them__.

 ## Initialize your attributes

+Attributes can be set and accessed from a [Node Object](http://wiki.opscode.com/display/chef/Recipes#Recipes-NodeObject) and also within attribute files.

+Create a new file that sets values for the missing attributes and save it as `myface/attributes/default.rb`.

+    default[:myface][:user] = "myface"
+    default[:myface][:group] = "myface"

+The syntax for accessing an attribute in an attribute file is different than we've seen in recipes.
+You do not access them from a Node Object, instead you access them by precedence.
+In this case we are using the default precedence which, when set in an attribute file, has a precedence level of 1.
+Attribute precedence is commonly a source for bugs or confusion so it's a good idea to read up the full documentation on [Attribute Precedence](http://wiki.opscode.com/display/chef/Attributes#Attributes-AttributeTypeandPrecedence) before moving forward.
+Currently there are 11 precedence levels in total where 1 is lowest and 11 is highest.

+re-run Vagrant provision and our attributes should replace our hardcoded strings

+    $ bundle exec vagrant provision
+    [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
+    [default] Generating chef JSON and uploading...
+    [default] Running chef-solo...
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: *** Chef 10.12.0 ***
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Setting the run_list to ["recipe[myface::default]"] from JSON
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Run List is [recipe[myface::default]]
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Run List expands to [myface::default]
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Starting Chef Run for localhost
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Running start handlers
+    [Tue, 24 Jul 2012 01:27:09 +0000] INFO: Start handlers complete.
+    [Tue, 24 Jul 2012 01:27:09 +0000] ERROR: Running exception handlers
+    [Tue, 24 Jul 2012 01:27:09 +0000] ERROR: Exception handlers complete
+    [Tue, 24 Jul 2012 01:27:09 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
+    [Tue, 24 Jul 2012 01:27:09 +0000] FATAL: NoMethodError: undefined method `[]' for nil:NilClass

+Or at least it should have...
+There is currently a limitation with the way shims are implemented in Berkshelf.
+When a file is changed the changes are automatically picked up since we have already created the hard link.
+Unfortunately when a new file is added we hadn't created a hard link for it earlier on so we need to re-run berks install to get this file tracked inside Vagrant.
+I am currently working on a fix for this and will update this documentation when it has been implemented.

+    $ bundle exec berks install --shims
+    Using myface (0.0.1) at path: '/Users/reset/code/myface'
+    Using artifact (0.10.1)
+    Shims written to: '/Users/reset/code/myface/cookbooks'

+Now re-run the provisioner and everything will be K

+    $ bundle exec vagrant provision
+    [default] Running provisioner: Vagrant::Provisioners::ChefSolo...
+    [default] Generating chef JSON and uploading...
+    [default] Running chef-solo...
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: *** Chef 10.12.0 ***
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Setting the run_list to ["recipe[myface::default]"] from JSON
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Run List is [recipe[myface::default]]
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Run List expands to [myface::default]
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Starting Chef Run for localhost
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Running start handlers
+    [Tue, 24 Jul 2012 01:30:30 +0000] INFO: Start handlers complete.
+    [Tue, 24 Jul 2012 01:30:31 +0000] INFO: Processing group[myface] action create (myface::default line 10)
+    [Tue, 24 Jul 2012 01:30:31 +0000] INFO: Processing user[myface] action create (myface::default line 12)
+    [Tue, 24 Jul 2012 01:30:31 +0000] INFO: Processing artifact_deploy[myface] action deploy (myface::default line 18)
+    [Tue, 24 Jul 2012 01:30:31 +0000] INFO: Chef Run complete in 0.09489162 seconds
+    [Tue, 24 Jul 2012 01:30:31 +0000] INFO: Running report handlers
+    [Tue, 24 Jul 2012 01:30:31 +0000] INFO: Report handlers complete

+Success!
+You'll notice that your Chef run went a lot faster than the first time we successfully ran and deployed our application.
+That is because we're using well defined resources which are completely [idempotent](http://en.wikipedia.org/wiki/Idempotence).

+# Idempotent recipes

+You should __always write idempotent recipes__ that execute cleanly on their very first run and perform no work if no work needs to be done.

 # Incrementing versions